Healthy Homes Assessment Iona

 What We Do

-As building inspectors we are experts in all aspects that come with specialist house inspections.
-We are here to ensure you make the right choice when it comes to buying your next home.
+As building inspectors we deal with all the components associated with expert home Inspections.
+We’re there to make sure you make the right choice when it comes to buying your next home.

-We offer a wide range of services to make sure you are completely updated on the condition of any property you could be considering buying or selling as well as additional services.
+We are specialised in a range of services to make sure that you are fully updated on the condition of any property you might be considering buying or selling and also other services.

-We not only cooperate with you, we also collaborate with a number of big clients like the local authorities, banks, and insurance companies.
-Evidently , they are pleased with our peace of mind provided, because of the information contained in our building inspection reports.
+Not only do we work with you , but we also work with some large clients including municipal councils and banks and insurance companies.
+Evidently , they appreciate the peace of mind provided, by the data contained in our building inspection reports.

-Our systematic approach to inspecting your property as well as the latest technology in software that incorporates digital images into the document, you are able to actually see any issues that may be found.
-With our comprehensive reporting it’s no wonder we have so many clients who recommend our service to family members and friends.
+With our systemised approach to your property inspection as well as the latest technology in software which includes digital photos in the Report, you can actually see any issues found.
+With our detailed reporting it is no wonder that we have so many clients who recommend our service to family members and friends.

 Experienced & Insured Inspection Experts